-I clapped a hand to my mouth at the nightmare that reemerged.
-Father’s hair and clothing had been consumed by the flames.
-Haydar patted down his body so the lingering sparks wouldn’t ignite the rug beneath.
+I gagged at the sight of the nightmare that reemerged.
+Father’s hair and clothes had been consumed by the flames.
+Haydar patted his body down so the lingering sparks wouldn’t ignite the rug beneath them.
 Where had Father’s ears gone?
 Where was his nose?
 All of the fat in his face had…melted, and now a ruined, glistening lump of sizzling flesh was all that was left of it, the bone white of skull peeking through here and there.

 His body still twitched.
 Just spasms, really, as if it hadn’t yet given up the fight to live.

 Haydar came over to me, scooped up my discarded knife, and stabbed him through the heart, putting an end to it.

 John sighed beneath my hands and went still.

 The scream that had been building inside me finally tore free.

 Copyright © 2020 by Navessa Allen

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.